 The information must be disclosed in such a manner that it becomes available to the general public promptly and in a non-discriminatory manner.
-Corresponding information must simultaneously be submitted to the Stock Exchange, as well as to the Securities Council and the Financial Supervisory Authority.
+Corresponding information must simultaneously be submitted to the Marketplace, as well as to the Securities Council.